Jail and Inmate Search in New York

 What are New York Jail Records?

-New York jail records are the documents and forms kept on every prison inmate.
+New York jail inmate search records are the documents and forms kept on every prison inmate.
 They begin when someone is arrested and continue through parole.
 Every time an event or change occurs, new paperwork is filled out and entered into the system.
-A lot of what is documented is public record such as court documents, arrest records, charges, sentencing and mug shots.
+A lot of what is documented is public record such as court documents, arrest records, charges, sentencing, and mug shots.
 Other things like mental health screenings are kept in the file but private and only shared among law enforcement agencies.

-How to Search for Inmates in New York
+How to Perform New York Inmate Lookup

 Creating Public Jail Records